augustohernandez/Robot_Vacuum_Cleaner_VHDL/README.md

   **•turn:** it will remain active as long as you have to turn the robot.

   **•dir_turn:** indicates the direction of rotation.
 When active, the movement should be to the right.
 Otherwise, to the left.

+A clock signal (clk) is available, since the system will have to be modeled as a state machine, in order to be implemented in an FPGA-type device.
+It can be further considered that the signals provided by the sensors are stable for a minimum of one clock cycle.

+The objective of the practice is to correctly generate the output signals, which we will check through simulation.

+The inputs and outputs will be active by "1".
+We need to correctly generate the outputs of the system.
+The operation of the system must be modeled using a finite state machine.
+You can make personal considerations about the design as long as the specifications of the statement are respected.

+-Software resources: Quartus/Modelsim